Rotating multi-charge spindles and their microstates: Spindle black strings in the model

 So far we outlined a general procedure for finding spindle horizons via a passage through four-dimensional horizons.
 We formally wrote down the most general solution in the gauged $stu$ model corresponding to a spindle black string horizon in \eqref{eq:mostgenC}, parametrized by a number of free constants.
 We now turn to discuss the physics behind the solution in a couple of different limiting cases.

 First, we look at the equal magnetic charges case (setting $a_1=a_2=a_3$ in \eqref{eq:mostgenC}), allowing for arbitrary electric charges and rotation.
 Then, we consider carefully the static case with different magnetic charges but vanishing electric charges (setting $b_1 = b_2 = b_3 = 0$ in \eqref{eq:mostgenC}).
 This solution was already discussed in \cite{Kunduri:2007qy}.
 In both cases we elaborate on the spindle metric and evaluate the conserved electromagnetic charges and angular momentum, as well as the Bekenstein-Hawking entropy.
-In the first case, the full ten-dimensional regularity was already shown in \cite{Kunduri:2006uh,Ferrero:2020laf} for a general SE$_5$ uplift.
-We present the full ten-dimensional solution in the second case that only allows an $S^5$ uplift, where we again see that the conical singularities are smoothed out \cite{Kunduri:2007qy}.
+In the first case, the full ten-dimensional regularity was already shown in \cite{Kunduri:2006uh,Ferrero:2020laf} for a general SE$_5$ uplift in agreement with \cite{Gauntlett:2006af}.
+We discuss the ten-dimensional solution in the second case that only allows an $S^5$ uplift, where we again see that the conical singularities are smoothed out \cite{Kunduri:2007qy}, as was seen also directly in ten dimensions \cite{Gauntlett:2006ns}.

 At the end of this section we also discuss how to obtain the resulting entropy from the procedure of gluing gravitational blocks generalizing \cite{Hosseini:2019iad} to spindle horizons, which will turn out to mimic the way that the anomaly polynomial of the holographic dual CFT factorizes at the poles of the spindle.